You are here

 10G Carrier Ethernet and IP VPNs

-The ETX-2i also serves as a Universal CPE (uCPE), Whitebox+, which enhances a pluggable x86 server module with Physical Network Functions (PNFs) to enable superior performance for vCPE applications.
+The ETX-2i also serves as a Universal CPE (uCPE), Whitebox+, which enhances a pluggable x86 server module with plugware to enable superior performance for vCPE applications.
 It is supported by RADview management and orchestration.